chord progressions in tonal music

 This basic structure can be modified just as the basic sentence structure in language can be varied, i.e. as follows:

-a) Short repeating pieces such as songs sometimes have only static harmony or only dynamic harmony.
-(Followed by a cadence)
+a) Short repeating pieces or lines of songs sometimes have only static harmony or only dynamic harmony (Followed by a cadence).
+The Extended Structures Chapter will include examples of these.

 Why isn't the falling second progression included as one of the "strong" chord progressions?

-Any progression can be used in dynamic harmony, however, it is certainly the case that, in common practice tonal music, once voice leading patterns have been accounted for, the three strong chord progressions (alpha, beta, gamma) are used in almost exclusive preference to the remaining three progressions.
-This polarisation appears to be an essential component of tonal music that distinguishes it from modal music (where the same preference is not in evidence).
-When the falling second progression is used it is usually associated with certain types of modulation (see Chapter 7) or explained by the presence of an appoggiatura chord.
-For instance, in popular music the falling 2nd progression, from V to IV in the 12 bar blues is really an example of the final chord I being elaboration by an appoggiatura chord IV See Chapter 3.
+Any progression can be used in dynamic harmony.
+However, it is certainly the case that, in common practice tonal music, once voice leading patterns have been accounted for, the three "strong" chord progressions (alpha, beta, gamma) are used in almost exclusive preference to the remaining three progressions.
+This polarisation appears to be an essential component of tonal music that distinguishes it from older modal music (where the same preference is not in evidence).
+When the falling second progression is used it is usually associated with certain types of modulation (see Chapter 7) or, in reality, the result of voice leading in the form of an appoggiatura chord.
+See Chapter 3.
 Appoggiatura chord.

 Is there a difference between chord progressions in classical music and in popular music?